kafeg/ptyqt/README.md

 ```

 ## Usage
 Standard way: build and install library then link it to your project and check examples for sample code.

-Simple code snippet from 'xtermjs' example:
+For example, this code snipped works on Windows, Linux and Mac and make interface from Pty to XTermJS:
 ```cpp
 #include <QCoreApplication>
 #include <QWebSocketServer>